hsyliark/hsyliark/README.md

 - Chinese(中文) (Limited conversation for daily life)
 - German(Deutsch) and Spanish(Español) (Limited basic conversation)

 `-` My name is Seong-Yun Hwang.
-I'm Junior Environmental Research Official in Ministry of Environment, NIER(National Institute of Environmental Research), Republic of Korea.
-I'm interested in Statistical Machine Learning for environmental data analysis.
-I will receive Ph.D from the Department of Statistics, Jeonbuk National University, under the supervison of Prof. Seong-Jun Yang.
+I'm a Junior Environmental Research Official in Ministry of Environment, NIER(National Institute of Environmental Research), Republic of Korea.
+I'm interested in applying Statistical Machine Learning for environmental data analysis.
+I will receive my Ph.D degree from the Department of Statistics, Jeonbuk National University, under the supervison of Prof. Seong-Jun Yang.

 ## Education

 ### Formal

-`-` B.S, Statistics, Hankuk University of Foreign Studies, Yongin, Republic of Korea (2009.3 ~ 2015.2)
+`-` B.S, Department of Statistics, Hankuk University of Foreign Studies, Yongin, Republic of Korea (2009.3 ~ 2015.2)

-`-` M.S, Statistics, Hankuk University of Foreign Studies, Seoul, Republic of Korea (2015.3 ~ 2017.2)
+`-` M.S, Department of Statistics, Hankuk University of Foreign Studies, Seoul, Republic of Korea (2015.3 ~ 2017.2)

-`-` Ph.D, Statistics, Jeonbuk National University, Jeonju, Republic of Korea (2020.9 ~ currently(2024.2))
+`-` Ph.D, Department of Statistics, Jeonbuk National University, Jeonju, Republic of Korea (2020.9 ~ currently(2024.2))

 `-` Graduate School of Artificial Intelligence and Big Data -> preparing